Items in category javascript

 JavaScript

 JavaScript was designed as a script language that is easy to embed in a larger host system and meant to manipulate the objects of the host system.
 With the advance of HTML5 formerly mostly static web-pages are turning into sophisticated web-applications.
 Now we expect JavaScript code to be scalable and modular.
 But how when JavaScript has no built-in facilities to combine distinct scripts?
-Surely, you can insert a script element into the DOM and therefore have outer scripts loaded dynamically.

 JavaScript